usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 ##### 5.1.9.1.
 Multi-Factor Cryptographic Device Authenticators

 Multi-factor cryptographic device authenticators use tamper-resistant hardware to encapsulate a secret key that is unique to the authenticator and is accessible only through the input of an additional factor, either a memorized secret or a biometric.
+Although cryptographic devices contain software, they differ from cryptographic software authenticators by the fact that all embedded software is under control of the CSP (or other issuer), and that the entire authenticator is subject to any applicable FIPS 140 requirements at the AAL being authenticated.

 The secret key and its algorithm SHALL provide at least the minimum security length specified in the latest revision of [[SP 800-131A]](#SP800-131A) (currently 112 bits).
+The challenge nonce SHALL be at least 64 bits in length.
 Approved cryptography SHALL be used.

-The authenticator output is highly dependent on the specific cryptographic device and protocol, but it is generally some type of signed message.

 Each authentication operation using the authenticator SHOULD require the input of the additional factor.
 Input of the additional factor MAY be accomplished via either direct input on the device or via a hardware connection (e.g., USB or smartcard).